campusappcn/rog/README.md

         StringGenerator generator = new StringGenerator.Builder()
-                .setCharSet(charSet)  //The characters of strings generated will be fetched from this set .setValueSet(valueSet)  //Strings generated will be fetched from this set .setMaxLength(11)  //set the max length of strings generated
+                .setCharSet(charSet)  //The characters of strings generated will be fetched from this set .setValueSet(valueSet)  //Strings generated will be fetched from this set .setMaxLength(11)  //Set the max length of strings generated
-                //.setGenerateNotEmpty(false) //Set if the generator generates not empty strings, default true .setGenerateNull(false)  //set if the generator generates null, default true .setGenerateEmpty(false)  //set if the generates empty string, default true .setChineseProportion(1, 1)  //set the proportion of chinese to english characters when the mode is MODE_NORMAL
+                //.setGenerateNotEmpty(false) //Set if the generator generates not empty strings, default true .setGenerateNull(false)  //Set if the generator generates null, default true .setGenerateEmpty(false)  //Set if the generator generates empty string, default true .setChineseProportion(1, 1)  //Set the proportion of chinese to english characters when the mode is MODE_NORMAL
-                //MODE_RANDOM = 0;//generate unicode char randomly
+                //MODE_RANDOM = 0;//Generate unicode char randomly
-                //MODE_ASCII = 1;  //generate only ascii char
+                //MODE_ASCII = 1;  //Generate only ascii char
-                //MODE_NORMAL = 2; //generate only ascii char and chinese
+                //MODE_NORMAL = 2; //Generate only ascii char and chinese
-                .setMode(StringGenerator.MODE_NORMAL)  //set generate mode, default MODE_NORMAL
+                .setMode(StringGenerator.MODE_NORMAL)  //Set generating mode, default MODE_NORMAL
                 .build();
         String value = generator.generate();
 ```